 Native to Madagascar, this species prefers high tree canopies in humid forests.

-Insects and small vertebrates.
+Insects such as crickets and locusts and small vertebrates.

 A solitary species outside the mating season, this large chameleon hunts during the day for large insects and small vertebrates amongst the branches of trees.
 It is able to change colour to camouflage but also in response to temperature, its surroundings or the presence of other chameleon.